Jet-29/GenerativeART/README.md

 Publicly visible at https://generativeart.jetgames.cf/

-Recomend 16 neurons, 32 layers, and 1 for both scaling for nice results
+I recommend 16 neurons, 32 layers, and 1 for both scaling for nice results